Relax. Rejuvenate. Restore.

 Photos created by: Seattle based photographer Jamison Weeks.

-I discovered massage as a spiritual calling to help those in pain, bring peace to the body, regain balance, and regain quality of life.
+I discovered massage as a spiritual calling to help those in pain, bring peace to the body, regain balance, and quality of life.

 That's when the idea of massage was born.